scottbrumley/opendxl_web_api/docs/dxlmonitoring.md

 # DXL Monitoring

-DXL monitoring monitors real-time communications on interesting topics.
+DXL monitoring monitors real-time communications on interesting topics using streaming.
+Due to streaming no data will appear until something happens.

 ## Configure Topics To Monitor
 Edit monitor.config